 (D) Four years if Actual Costs exceed Actual Receipts by 25 percent or more.

-(h) When individual projects produce more than one type of nutrient reduction, the project costs shall be prorated for each nutrient being offset by the project.
+(h) If individual projects produce more than one type of nutrient reduction, the project costs shall be prorated for each nutrient being offset by the project.

-(i) In cases where an applicant is required to reduce more than one nutrient type and chooses to use the Program to offset nutrients, the applicant shall make a payment for each nutrient.
+(i) If an applicant is required to reduce more than one nutrient type and chooses to use the Program to offset nutrients, the applicant shall make a payment pursuant to 15A NCAC 02B .0240(e)(3) for each nutrient type.

 Eff.
 September 1, 2010;